ORCID/simple-orcid-auth-node/README.md

 ### 7. Open localhost [http://localhost:8000/](http://localhost:8000/)
 You should have the a sample client application running on your local machine!

-## Finally you can also see this code running live in a production:
+## Finally you can also see this code running live on a "production like" machine:

 [https://simpleorcidauthnode-rcpetersorcid.rhcloud.com/](https://simpleorcidauthnode-rcpetersorcid.rhcloud.com/)